ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 ### Security Requirements

 The Artifact Resolve transaction shall be secured by using the SOAP backchannel with TLS and mutual authentication with client and server certificate validation.
 The certificates shall be exchanged during the client registration process.

 ## Audit Log

-Primary systems shall protocol the transaction in their logs to ensure tracability.
+Primary systems shall protocol the transaction in their logs to ensure traceability.
 No further requirements are defined in the ordinances of the Swiss EPR.

 # Test Opportunity